P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Introduction

 \section{Introduction}

-The primary goal of robotic systems is to interact with the physical world based on observational information, such as tasks like manipulation \cite{padalkar2023open}, navigation \cite{hoeller2024anymal,yokoyama2024vlfm} and exploration \cite{cao2023representation, zhou2023racer}.
-This physical environment can be classified into two categories based on its initial status: known and unknown.
-In fully known environments, it is possible to design algorithms to achieve optimal strategies.
-For example, using a fully observed map, a near-optimal path can be found from the start point to the destination using various path planning algorithms \cite{marcucci2023motion}.
-However, in partially observed environments, these algorithms are limited to current observations, which can lead to locally optimal solutions.
+The primary goal of robotic systems is to perceive the physical world based on observational information and then interact with it, which is common in tasks such as navigation \cite{hoeller2024anymal,yokoyama2024vlfm}, manipulation \cite{padalkar2023open}, and exploration \cite{cao2023representation, zhou2023racer}.
+The physical environments can be classified into two categories based on their initial status: known and unknown.
+In fully known environments, it is possible to design algorithms to achieve optimal performance.
+For example, utilizing the map of the scene, a robot can find an optimal path from one point to another.
+However, in unknown environments, these algorithms are limited to current observations, which easily lead to locally optimal solutions.

-Robot exploration, also called active Simultaneous Localization and Mapping (SLAM), aims at reconstructing the environment, which is widely studied these days \cite{cao2023representation, zhou2023racer, best2024multi, tao2023seer, tao2024learning,katyal2019uncertainty,elhafsi2020map,wei2021occupancy,yokoyama2024vlfm}.
-One form of exploration involves the complete reconstruction of the environment \cite{cao2023representation, zhou2023racer, best2024multi, tao2023seer, tao2024learning}.
-In this case, the robot uses 2D or 3D sensors to plan its motion trajectory in order to build a map of the environment.
-Another form focuses on conducting minimal exploration until the pre-defined goal can be achieved.
-For example, to perform point-to-point navigation in unknown environments \cite{yokoyama2024vlfm,elhafsi2020map,wei2021occupancy,katyal2019uncertainty}, exploration is utilized to find a traversable path from the starting point to the destination.
-For both forms, a common evaluation metric is to minimize the length of the robot's trajectory.